This page may contain affiliate links.

 Community & Engagement

-Going through Kajabi's course builder, the video hosting stands out immediately.
+Going through Kajabi's course builder, the video hosting is impressive right away.
 Upload speeds are fast, and the player looks professional with your branding.
 The drip content scheduling is intuitive, letting you release lessons on specific dates or based on student progress.
 Unlike basic platforms, you get detailed analytics showing exactly where students drop off.

 The new Kajabi Payments system reduces transaction fees compared to using third-party processors like Stripe.
 You can offer subscriptions, payment plans, and one-time purchases with built-in tax calculation.
 The checkout process is clean and mobile-optimized, which matters since many knowledge purchases happen on phones.